 Most of the features are flawless and you can also head over to Control Panel and change the settings

 Apps like MS Paint, Minesweeper, and Windows file explorer work as expected.
-The only exception is the Internet Explorer that hangs as soon as you open it.
+The only exception is the Internet Explorer which hangs as soon as you open it.
 All said and done this Windows 95 app is a gateway to nostalgia and it is impressive how nearly all the functions are preserved.
 That apart, the GitHub description page also mentions that the Windows 95 supports floppy disk!
 Now, that’s cool.

 Let us know about your experience with the Windows 95 in the comments section below.